Small business public liability insurance

 - Your business organises or hosts events and activities

-How much does small business public liability insurance cost?
+How much does liability insurance for a small business cost?

-- the insurance provider
+- The insurance provider

-- the nature of your business
+- The nature of your business

-What is the best liability insurance for a small business?
+What’s the best liability insurance for a small business?

-What is the public liability insurance limit for a small business?
+What’s the public liability insurance limit for a small business?

 Frequently asked questions

 I have professional indemnity insurance.
 Do I need public liability insurance too?
-What’s the difference between the two?

 What is the difference between employers’ and public liability insurance?

-Employers’ liability insurance covers you against claims made by your staff.
-It’s also a legal requirement.
-Public liability insurance covers you against claims made by members of the public.
-It isn’t a legal requirement.
+Employers’ liability insurance is a legal requirement and covers you for claims made by your staff.
+Public liability insurance isn’t a legal requirement and covers claims made by members of the public.

-Do I need public liability insurance if I am self-employed?
+Do I need public liability insurance if I’m self-employed?

 What other types of insurance can I get for my small business?